 Speak with a deed transfer expert

 I was recently married and want to add my new spouse to title, will this be taxed?

 Whether you were recently married or married 50 years ago, adding or removing a spouse from the title to a property is exempt from Recordation and Transfer taxes.

 I have a partner and would like for his name to be added to the deed.
 How much will this cost?

 It depends.
-Domestic partners are exempt from paying Recordation and Transfer taxes, but they must provide proof of their committed relationship by registering as a Domestic Partnership with the Department of Health.
+Domestic partners are exempt from paying Recordation and Transfer taxes on deed transfers, but they must provide proof of their committed relationship by registering as a Domestic Partnership with the Department of Health.

-If proof of this registration is provided, Recordation and Transfer taxes will be exempted and the only cost will be for Deed preparation and recording.
+If proof of this registration is provided, Recordation and Transfer taxes will be exempted and the only cost will be for deed preparation and recording of the deed transfer.
 If you are unable to provide this proof, Recordation and Transfer taxes will be due as well.

 How much are the Recordation and Transfer taxes?

-Once again, it depends, but this time it will depend on the assessed value of the property and the percentage of ownership being transferred.
+Once again, it depends, but this time it will depend on the assessed value of the property and the percentage of ownership of the deed being transferred.